stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 datatype is supported, a ``columnwise_operator_type`` which contains ``real``-valued data with precision ``r_solver``.
 PSyclone can therefore simply add this datatype in the PSy-layer.
-However, if the datatype information is found in the algorithm layer then and it is not of the expected type then PSyclone will abort with a message that indicates the problem.
+However, if the datatype information is found in the algorithm layer and it is not of the expected type then PSyclone will abort with a message that indicates the problem.